ImperialCollegeLondon/dcw-splittingintowords/README.md

 Obviously, lower case -> upper case transitions are one possible useful heuristic, this is what Howard Brodale lept upon and coded up, but that could be at most only a part of the solution.

-Why, because
+Why?
+Because, quite simply:

 **most English sentences don't conveniently uppercase the first letter of every word**